dimagi/commcare-cloud/hosting_docs/source/backups_dr/2-backups-guide.rst

 Elasticsearch Snapshots
 -----------------------

 While it is possible to backup Elasticsearch data, it isn't always necessary as this is not a primary data store and can be rebuilt from primary sources.
-If Elasticsearch data is lost or deleted in entirety, it will be recreated when a `deploy is made <./deploy.md>`_ to the cluster.
+If Elasticsearch data is lost or deleted in entirety, it will be recreated when :ref:`operations/2-deploys:Deploying CommCare HQ code changes`.

 However, you may still back-up Elasticsearch using `Elasticsearch Snapshots <https://www.elastic.co/guide/en/elasticsearch/reference/1.7/modules-snapshots.html#_snapshot>`_ directly to S3 or locally.
 The rest of this section assumes an understanding of that documentation page.